microsoft/live-share/docs/use/vscode.md

 1. **Sign in**

-    After you install the Live Share extension, reload, and wait for dependencies install, sign in to let other collaborators know who you are.
+    After you install the Live Share Extension, reload, and wait for dependencies install, sign in to let other collaborators know who you are.
 For more information, see [Sign in](#sign-in-to-live-share).

 2. **Use the join command**

-    On the **VS Live Share** tab in the Visual Studio Code Activity Bar, select the **Join collaboration session** button or item:
+    On the **Live Share** tab in the Visual Studio Code Activity Bar, select the **Join collaboration session** button or item:

     ![Screenshot that shows the Join collaboration session button.](../media/vscode-join-viewlet.png)